zainalqalawi/IBstudy/README.md

 ### 3. Heroku

-- will be uploaded to heroku
+- will be uploaded to heroku "Link soon"